Find the perfect plant for your perfect gardenscape!

 Planting & Growing

 This plant performs well in both full sun and full shade.
+However, you may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider covering it with a thick layer of mulch in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.